262-264 South River Street 570-408-4350 (T) 570-408-5096 (F) Email

 Location, location, location.

 Slocum Hall is a co-ed 1st year residence hall.
-The capacity of this building is 44 beds with a support staff of 3 RA’s.
-Singles and doubles are offered as housing options.
-The building is also home to the Air Force Reserve Officers Training Corps (AFROTC).
+The capacity of this building is 51 beds with a support staff of 2 RA’s.
+Singles, doubles, and triples are offered as housing options.

 One reason Slocum Hall is a popular place to live is its proximity to the Henry Student Center.
 Very nice when you want to eat, attend a concert, or just socialize.
 Another reason is the close-knit atmosphere that seems to form in this dorm.